what are pilot papers?

 - Major review

-Minor review occurs after two and a half years immediately after the release of the new syllabus.
-Minor reviews do not affect the syllabus much as only a slight change of the content of the syllabus is affects. e.g change or introduction of some topics in the existing topics and maybe removal or addition of 1 or two topics in a syllabus.
+under the new syllabus Mid-term review will be carries every year unlike previously where it used to be done after every two and a half years immediately after the release of the new syllabus.
+Mid-term reviews do not affect the syllabus much as only a slight change of the content of the syllabus is reviewd. e.g change or introduction of some topics in the existing topics and maybe removal or addition of 1 or two topics in a syllabus.

 Major review of the syllabus occurs after every 5 years and this is when pilot papers are released, This may entail an additional of new subjects, removal of some subjects, an introduction of new courses, removal of some courses, introduction of new examination rules, new fee structure among other new major changes.